About the organization

 Why We Sterilize?

-Just one female dog and her offspring can produce 67,000 puppies in only six years.
-One female cat and her offspring can produce 370,000 kittens in seven years (PETA).
+Uncontrolled breeding has devastating consequences.
+According to PETA, one unspayed female dog and her offspring can produce up to 67,000 puppies in just six years, while one female cat and her kittens can result in over 370,000 cats in seven years.

-It is uncommon around Puerto Angel for people to sterilize their pets either because of traditional beliefs or because they can’t afford it.
-There is currently no government funding for sterilization programs in this area, and there are no animal shelters here.
+In and around Puerto Angel, it’s still uncommon for people to sterilize their pets—often due to traditional beliefs or simply because they cannot afford it.
+There are no government-funded sterilization programs in this region and no local animal shelters to take in unwanted animals.

 How to donate ?